gary-rafferty/li3_airbrake/README.md

 ### Installation

-Add the project as a git submodule in your li3 app/libraries directory
+Clone the project into your li3 app/libraries directory

 ```bash